What is Freeze Drying?

 - Too small a condenser area

 - Vapor choking – the vapor is produced at a rate faster than it can get through the vapor port, the port between the product chamber and the condenser, creating an increase in chamber pressure.

-Critical Temperature – during freeze drying, the maximum temperature of the product before it’s quality degrades by melt-back or collapse
+During freeze drying, the maximum temperature of the product before it’s quality degrades by melt-back or collapse.

 - Has a Eutectic Point or multiple eutectic pts

 - Fast freezing creates small crystals which are hard to dry

 - Annealing can help form bigger crystals

 Multi-component mixtures which do not crystallize and do not have a eutectic point.
 They turn into a ‘glass.’